 Are you considering homeschooling your child, but feeling overwhelmed by the thought?
 I’m so glad you are here.
-Let’s talk about the fears you have about homeschooling and identify some ways to overcome them.
+Let’s talk about the fears you have about homeschooling and identify some ways to overcome them and achieve homeschool success.

 How Do I Homeschool When I Am Terrified?